cygni/cts2023-turn-cygnicator/docs/README.md

       xTaskGetTickCount(); will return the count of ticks since vTaskStartScheduler was called.
      */

-     // Initialise the xLastWakeTime variable with the current time. xLastWakeTime = xTaskGetTickCount();
+     // Initialize the xLastWakeTime variable with the current time. xLastWakeTime = xTaskGetTickCount();

      for( ;; )
      {
-         // Wait for the next cycle.
+         // Wait for the next cycle which is 10 ticks. vToggleLED();
-         vToggleLED();
          vTaskDelayUntil( &xLastWakeTime, xFrequency );
      }